The Cleansing Bases: Your First Step Is a Clinical Decision, Not a Cosmetic One.

 The Five Cleansing Bases — Clinical Profiles

 Each of the five Kapyderm cleansing bases is formulated for a specific scalp type and clinical condition.
-They share the same pH-balanced, SLS-free, EU-regulated botanical foundation — and differ in their targeted active botanical complex and condition-specific clinical mechanism.
+They share the same pH 5.0-balanced, SLS-free (SLES-based — see the surfactant section above for the clinical distinction), EU-regulated foundation — and differ in their targeted active botanical complex and condition-specific mechanism.
+Below each clinical profile you will find the complete verified INCI, the key actives with peer-reviewed evidence, and a protocol use note.

 1